Loading...

 Interpreting Your Total Score

-Format: The GMAT Total Score is composed of the Verbal and Quantitative sections of the exam.
+Format: The GMAT Exam (10th Edition) Total Score is composed of the Verbal and Quantitative sections of the exam.

-What it measures: The GMAT exam measures the test taker's ability to assess higher-order reasoning skills (verbal, quantitative, analytical writing and integrated reasoning) and has proven validity in predicting success in the first year of graduate management education.
+What it measures: The GMAT Exam (10th Edition) measures the test taker's ability to assess higher-order reasoning skills (verbal, quantitative, analytical writing and integrated reasoning) and has proven validity in predicting success in the first year of graduate management education.

 How it is scored: Your Total Score is based on your calculated performance before scores are given for the Quantitative Reasoning and Verbal Reasoning sections.
 The raw calculation is then converted to a number in the Total Score range.